 Jessica Lidh’s debut novel The Number 7 takes readers on a trip to the past, exploring Sweden’s role in World War II while examining one family’s ability to deal with grief in the present.

 Experience the dangers of the dream world in Dreamfire, a riveting, young adult debut novel by Kit Alloway from Griffin Teen.
+NOTE: This content was sponsored and contributed by Macmillan.

 Laura McHugh‘s debut novel is set in rural, small-town Missouri, deep in the Ozarks.
 This dark coming-of-age mystery follows a 17-year-old girl determined to investigate the murder of a friend from school, a search which leads to the earlier murder of her own mother.
 SLJ contributor Diane Colson shares her recent conversation with McHugh here in SLJTeen.